intellij-rust/intellij-rust/CONTRIBUTING.md

   * RES for name resolution
   * TY for type inference
   * COMP for code completion
+  * STUB for PSI stubs

   * FMT for formatter
   * TYPE for editor-related functions
   * ANN for error highlighting and annotators
   * INSP for inspections
   * INT for intentions
+  * RUN for run configurations

   * CARGO
   * GRD for build changes